-The AGU Fall Meeting is a great way for early career professionals to make connections and build their CVs.
+The Fall Meeting is a great way for early career professionals to make connections and build their CVs.
 Not only are attendees exposed to thousands of presentations filled with emerging science and new research, but they have the opportunity to attend countless events and workshops that can equip them with the right tools to build a sustainable career.
-Here are tips for getting the most out of your AGU Fall Meeting experience.
+Below are tips for getting the most out of your Fall Meeting experience as well as a look at what the city has to offer.

 Present at Fall Meeting